SteFly Canopy Flasher

 Quick and Easy Installation - Even During the Gliding Season

-Canopy Contact for Partly Wireless Connection of Canopy Flasher and Control Box for Side-Opening Canopies
+Canopy Contact for Side-Opening Canopies

 Special Connector for the Canopy Jettison